Aximorphic Perspective Projection Model for Immersive Imagery: Aximorphic Chromatic Aberration

 A chromatic aberration effect can be achieved with multi-sample blur, where each sample layer is colored with the corresponding spectral-value \cite{Gilcher2015ChromaticAberration}.
-Presented periodic function for spectral color $\vec\chi$ produces samples that always add up to 1 (neutral white) when their number is even.
-It also presents the correct order of spectrum colors.
+Presented periodic function for spectral color $\vec\chi$ produces samples that always add up to 1 (neutral white) when number of samples is even.
+It also exhibits the correct order of spectrum colors.

-where $\vec\chi\in[0,1]^3$ is the spectral-color value for position $t\in[0,1]$.
-See Figure \vref{fig:spectrum} for more information.
+where $\vec\chi\in[0,1]^3$ is the spectral-color value for position $t\in[0,1]$ (fee figure \vref{fig:spectrum} for more information).

-Performing a spectral blur on an image involves the multi-sample sum of spectrum-colored layers.
-Here $t$ (replaced by sample progress) never reaches 1, which preserves picture white-balance.
-The number of samples $n$ must be an even number, no less than 2 for a correct result.
+Performing a spectral blur on an image involves the sum of multiple spectrum-colored layers.
+Scalar $t$ (here replaced by sample progress) should never reach 1, which ensures preservation of picture's white-balance.
+The number of samples $n$ must be an even number, and no less than 2 for a correct, neutral-white result.

 where $n\in2\positive_1$ is the even number of samples for the chromatic aberration color-split. $\vec f\in[0,1]^3$ is the current-sample position color-value. $\vec f'\in[0,1]^3$ is the final spectral-blurred color value.